ardanlabs/gotraining/topics/go/README.md

 [Example Benchmark](https://github.com/ardanlabs/gotraining/blob/master/topics/go/testing/benchmarks/basic/basic_test.go)

 **_"When we're computer programmers we're concentrating on the intricate little fascinating details of programming and we don't take a broad engineering point of view about trying to optimize the total system.
 You try to optimize the bits and bytes." - Tom Kurtz (inventor of BASIC)_**

+"I don't trust anything until it runs...
+In fact, I don't trust anything until it runs twice." - Andrew Gelman (one of the greatest living statistians at Columbia University).

 #### 5) Micro-Optimizations